benstenberg/shell/README.md

 ## How the software was tested

 Within the tests directory, there are 5 txt files testing various elements of the shell.
 Listed are their names and purposes:
-       redir.txt -- Tests file redirection.
-Echos into a file, and uses that file as input for print.c. fg-test.txt -- Tests the foreground functionality.
+- redir.txt -- Tests file redirection.
+Echos into a file, and uses that file as input for print.c.
+- fg-test.txt -- Tests the foreground functionality.
-       jobs-test.txt -- Tests the jobs functionality.
+- jobs-test.txt -- Tests the jobs functionality.
-       parsing-test.txt -- Provides messy commands to test the shell's parsing ability. wait-test.txt -- Tests the wait functionality. print.c is a simple program created to test file redirection.
+- parsing-test.txt -- Provides messy commands to test the shell's parsing ability.
+- wait-test.txt -- Tests the wait functionality.
+print.c is a simple program created to test file redirection.
 Its executable is compiled in the name "print".
-These files are meant to be run in batch mode.
-It is also useful to run the commands in the files in interactive mode, manually.
+These files can be run in batch mode by passing them in as arguments when running mysh.
+Or, you can run the commands in interactive mode by either typing them in manually, or by directing them into mysh like "./mysh < file.txt".
-The test files have various echo commands to inform you on the current state of execution.

 ## Known bugs and problem areas